caffeinepub/019afd3a-234d-70ec-8680-9848ced7da77/src/spec.md

 # Monday

 ## Overview
-A minimalist web application that displays a simple "Monday Maverick" message with clean, centered styling.
+A minimalist web application that displays a simple "Monday Mayday" message with clean, centered styling.

 ## Application Title
 Monday Blues

 ## Core Functionality
-- Display the text "Monday Maverick" centered on the screen
+- Display the text "Monday Mayday" centered on the screen
 - Apply basic styling for clear visibility and aesthetic balance
 - Use English as the content language